Power10: Systems

+Power10 is available in a range of IBM computers.

 Enterprise

 The IBM Power E1080, codename Denali, is the top end Power10 computer by IBM.
 It's made of 1-4× Central Electronics Complex (CEC) nodes, each one taking up 5Us of space.
 Each node has 4× Power10 SCM, configurable with 10, 12, or 15 SMT8 cores per processor, and up to 16 TB OMI-DDR4 RAM.
 The Power E1080 natively runs PowerVM running AIX, IBM i and little-endian Linux.
 An E1080 system also needs a 2U high System Control Unit for monitoring and configuration.

 The Power E1080 also supports up to sixteen I/O expansion drawers, four per CEC node.
 Each expansion drawer is connected to the respective CEC node by two PCIe fanout modules, and has twelve FHFL PCIe slots.
 Four of these slots are PCIe 3.0 x16, while the remaining eight are PCIe 3.0 x8.
 A maximum specification configuration allows the Power E1080 to support 192 single slot PCIe cards across a 16 socket system.